Why Fixed-Income Now

 Diversified Sources of Return

-• Our fixed-income team explicitly measures correlations and contributions to risk, both in absolute terms and through the lens of expected risk reduction based on correlation metrics.
+• Our fixed-income team explicitly measures contributions to risk, both in absolute terms and through the lens of expected risk reduction based on correlation metrics.
 As such, we deploy multiple, diverse strategies so that no single theme dominates performance, which helps to dampen portfolio volatility.

 Since 1971, regardless of whether markets are risk-on or risk-off, our consistent approach to active management of fixed-income investments allows us to combine the tenets of long-term fundamental value investing with multiple diversified strategies to help us meet our clients’ objectives.